Purple Fingers in Kreuzberg

 While lots of folks voted on Tuesday and Wednesday, many had left it till today since they would then be voting on the same day as their compatriots in Iraq proper.
 Naturally, I was not allowed onto the premises, not that I wanted to gawk too much like the elections geek I really am.
 I can also report that security was not overdone.
 Luckenwalderstrasse is a side street, and while it was closed off to car traffic, passersby went about their business, scoping out the scenes around the post office.

-But I could no’t contain myself and set upon a man who was just coming through the main gates.
+But I could not contain myself and set upon a man who was just coming through the main gates.
 I inquired if I might ask a question and he did not object.
 "Yes, I have voted," he said and thrust his purple left index finger in the air with a big smile on his face.
 Just next to us were three women who were chatting away, all the while excitedly taking cell phone photos of themselves in front of the polling station.

 ORIGINAL CAPTION: A Iraqi poll worker checks the rolls for registered voters at an election center in Baqouba, Iraq, Thursday Dec.
 15, 2005.
 The worker's finger is stained with ink, signifying that he voted.
 Iraqis voted in a historic parliamentary election Thursday, with strong turnout reported in Sunni Arab areas that had shunned balloting last January, bolstering U.S. hopes of calming the insurgency enough to begin withdrawing its troops.